SjVer/Som-Lang/stdlib/STYLE.md

 ## Symbols

-All symbols provided for the stdlib must be prefixed with the `_som` followed by the full section path of that symbol separated by underscores.
+All symbols provided for the stdlib must be prefixed with `_som` followed by the full section path of that symbol separated by underscores.

 For example: